SYogeshwar/SYogeshwar/README.md

 - 👋 Hi, I’m Yogeshwar
-- 👀 I’m interested in Python,Machine Learning
+- 👀 I’m a GIS Developer
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m a Data Science Enthusiast
-- 💞️ I’m looking to collaborate on Programming and ML projects
 - 📫 How to reach me mail-ID-yogeshwar.sampath@gmail.com

 <!---